graphql/graphql.github.io/src/content/faq/General.md

 ## How can I contribute to the GraphQL specification?

-GraphQL is still an evolving language and contributions are very welcome!
+GraphQL is still evolving and contributions are very welcome!
 The specification (including the [latest working draft](https://spec.graphql.org/)) is open source.
 [Contributor guidelines](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md) are available on GitHub.

 There are more ways to get involved with GraphQL beyond the specification though.
 Updating the content on [this website and the documentation](https://github.com/graphql/graphql.github.io), for example.
 Or contributing to [graphql-js](https://github.com/graphql/graphql-js), [express-graphql](https://github.com/graphql/express-graphql), [GraphiQL](https://github.com/graphql/graphiql), or [one of the many other projects](https://github.com/graphql/) maintained by the [GraphQL Foundation](#what-is-the-graphql-foundation).